sakthiprasanth16/healthcare_rag_system/README.md

 6. Deploy, then open the frontend's Render URL to use the app.

 > **Why embeddings run via Hugging Face's Inference API instead of a local model:** loading PubMedBERT locally via `sentence-transformers` + `torch` exceeded Render's 512MB free-tier RAM limit (`exit code 137`, OOM kill).
 Routing embedding calls to HF's hosted `feature-extraction` endpoint removes `torch`/`sentence-transformers` from the backend entirely — same model (`NeuML/pubmedbert-base-embeddings`), same 768-dim output, but a fraction of the memory footprint.

+> **Free-tier sleep behavior:** Render's free plan spins down web services after ~15 minutes with no traffic.
+Since the frontend depends on the backend, always **wake the backend first** (open its URL, confirm it responds) **before** opening the frontend — otherwise the first upload/chat request from the frontend will hit a sleeping backend and time out.

 ---